Master of Divinity (MDiv)

 The Middler Review, a meeting held at midpoint in the MDiv program, is a comprehensive review of your theological understanding of ministry, academic record, field education experience, and development of proficiencies in ministry in the light of your denomination's requirements for ordination and personal vocational objectives.
 This Middler Review meeting — attended by you, your advisor, another faculty member, a denominational representative and a peer — is a time of support, assessment, review, and planning.
 It includes a middler interview with your advisor and the development of a substantive middler theological statement of 15-20 pages which forms the basis for discussion at the review meeting.
 Upon completion of this review, you must submit a review report to your advisor in order to enter the program's final year.
 It is strongly recommended and may in some cases be required for students to either have completed or be currently taking their Field Education requirement and Theology requirement before the Middler may be allowed.
 For your convenience, you may download forms and guidelines relevant to these first year milestones, and they are additionally located in your MDiv program manual:

-Includes Panel Assessment Guide, Middler Review Theological/Vocational Statement guidelines, Middler Review Summary Sheet, and Midder Review Report form
+Includes Panel Assessment Guide, Middler Review Theological/Vocational Statement guidelines, Middler Review Scheduling Sheet, and Midder Review Report form

-Submit your Middler Review Summary Sheet before your Middler online.
+Submit your Middler Review Scheduling Sheet before your Middler online.

 Submit your Middler Review Report form after your Middler online.